 Instead, think about what would be best to wear if you covered your chosen distance without snowshoes.
 Except for extreme conditions, footwear that flexes at the ball of the foot is best.

 If your feet tend to get cold, solid nylon uppers on the shoe are warmer than mesh.
 You can also look for Thinsulate, which adds warmth to the shoe or layer your footwear.
 Each person has different needs regarding heat.
 So, try to purchase the lightest weight footwear that will suit your specific need but not weigh you down.

 Layer Your Footwear

-Consider using a half-to-full size larger boot or shoe to accommodate another layer of insulating socks.
+When choosing your snowshoeing footwear, consider using a larger, half-to-full boot or shoe to accommodate another layer of insulating socks.
 Tight shoes will restrict circulation and lead to cold feet.

-- water-resistant socks, like those made of neoprene (like these) or merino wool – avoid cotton socks since they will soak in moisture when wet
+- Water-resistant socks, like those made of neoprene (like these) or merino wool blends (like these) – avoid cotton socks since they will soak in moisture when wet